Your baby or toddler may start showing some separation anxiety at bedtime, here are simple research backed solutions.

 This makes sense.

-If your babe cries, then you have all sorts of Fight-or-flight reactions and think…
+If your babe cries, then you have all sorts of fight-or-flight reactions and think…

 “Making my child sleep is traumatizing.
 I cannot traumatize.
 In fact, I am traumatized thinking I am causing trauma.
 I will do whatever it takes.“